 - Scrape whipped cream into another bowl and place in refrigerator until ready to use.

-- Juice half the lemon.
+- Zest and mince lemon peel; then juice half the lemon.
 (Reserve other half for another use.)

 - Add cream cheese, zest, and lemon juice to the stand mixer bowl.
 Beat until smooth with paddle attachment.